Skip to main content

 • Check that your API key is correct

-• Verify the JSON syntax in your config file
+• Verify the JSON/TOML syntax in your config file

 • Your API key may be invalid or expired

-• Ensure the header is named exactly danube-api-key (lowercase)
+• For MCP clients, ensure the header is named exactly danube-api-key (lowercase)

 • Generate a new API key from the dashboard